openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

     * `alternative_text`: OPTIONAL.
 String value of an alternative text of a logo image.
   * `language`: OPTIONAL.
 String value of a language of this diplay object.
 Multiple `diplay` object may be included for separate languages.
   * `description`: OPTIONAL.
 String value of a description of the credential.

+* `formats`: REQUIRED.
+A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential.
+Below is a non-exhaustive list of valid key values defined by this specification
+  * Claim Format Designations defined in [@!DIF.PresentationExchange], such as `jwt_vc` and `ldp_vc`
+  * `mdl_iso`: defined in this specification to express a mobile driving licence (mDL) credential compliant to a data model and data sets defined in ISO/IEC 18013-5:2021 specification.
+The value in a key value pair is a JSON object detailing the specifics about the support for the credential format with a following non-exhaustive list of parameters that MAY be included:
+  * `cryptographic_binding_methods_supported`: OPTIONAL.
+Array of case sensitive strings that identify how the credential is bound to the identifier of the End-User who possesses the credential as defined in (#credential-binding).
+A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
+  * `cryptographic_suites_supported`: OPTIONAL.
+Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
+Cryptosuites for credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
+Cryptosuites for credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).

+* `types`: REQUIRED.
+Array of strings representing type of a credential.
+This value corresponds to `type` in W3C [@!VC_DATA] and a `doctype` in ISO/IEC 18013-5 (mobile Driving License).

+* `claims`: REQUIRED.
+A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential.
+The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
+  * `namespace`: OPTIONAL.
+String value of a namespace that the claim belongs to.
+Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
+  * `mandatory`: OPTIONAL.
+Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
+If the `mandatory` property is omitted its default should be assumed to be `false`.
+  * `type`: OPTIONAL.
+String value determining type of value of the claim.
+A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
+  * `display`: OPTIONAL.
+String value of a display name for the claim.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above